memfault/interrupt/_drafts/A BLE Primer.md

 There are two Roles within GATT: Server and Client.
 The Server is the device that exposes the data it controls or contains, and possibly some other aspects of its behavior that other devices may be able to control.
 A Client, on the other hand, is the device that interfaces with the Server with the purpose of reading the Server’s exposed data and/or controlling the Server’s behavior.

-Keep in mind that a BLE device can act as the Server and a Client at the same time.
+Keep in mind that a BLE device can act as both a Server and a Client at the same time.
 Simply put, it acts as the Server for the sake of exposing its own data, and as a Client when accessing another device’s data.

 ### Services and Characteristics
 Services and Characteristics are probably the two most used terms in BLE!
 That’s why understanding them is crucial, especially for BLE devices that establish a connection with each other.